-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Amity Fire District's basic financial statements.
-The budgetary comparison information presented on pages 31 through 34 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the budgetary comparison information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Amity Fire District, Amity, Oregon's basic financial statements.
+The individual fund financial statements, if applicable, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the individual fund financial statements, if applicable, are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Report on Other Legal and Regulatory Requirements
+Other Report on Other Legal and Regulatory Requirements

-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated September 26, 2021 on our tests of the District's compliance with certain provisions of laws and regulations specified in Oregon Administrative Rules.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated September 6, 2022 on our tests of the District's compliance with certain provisions of laws and regulations specified in Oregon Administrative Rules.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.